sio2project/oioioi/oioioi_selenium/README.rst

 different environment.
 In OIOIOI's root directory there's script `test_selenium.sh` which runs all Selenium tests.
-Any arguments passed to it are forwarded to nose.
+Any arguments passed to it are forwarded to pytest.
 This script is responsible for launching docker containers with fresh OIOIOI and stuff needed by Selenium.
 By default it take some time to perform whole process so you may customize script to just wipe data between launches etc.